 All services not covered by OHIP in the province will not be covered by OHIP outside of province or country, which seems pretty self-explanatory.

-How Does OHIP Know If You Are Out Of Country?
+How Does OHIP Know If You Are Out of Country (or Province)?

 Something that concerns Canadians is whether OHIP knows when you are out of province or out of the country, and as mentioned earlier, there is no way for OHIP to know unless you declare your travel plans to them.